johanley/postscript-notes/README.md

 Sometimes it's possible to consume the data directly from the stack.
 In this case, tweaking the order of params passed to a proc can help you implement its body more simply.

+This example makes a tick-mark in a circular diagram; the tick-mark radiates out from the center of a circle.

 ```
 % dr radius angle
 % A tick mark on a circle, radiating out from its center.